 Jim Anderton shows off the logo of the New Labour Party in 1989.
 Although born in Auckland, as a member of Parliament Anderton was strongly associated with Christchurch.
 He was elected as Labour member for Sydenham in 1984.
 Disenchanted with Labour’s policies during the 1980s, he formed the New Labour Party to represent working people.
 New Labour later joined the Alliance Party.
 In 2002 Anderton left the Alliance to establish the Progressive Party, of which he became leader.
 Anderton was deputy prime minister from 1999 to 2002, and then held a range of ministerial portfolios while the Progressives were in coalition with Labour from 2002 to 2008.
-He retired from politics in 2011.
+He retired from politics in 2011 and died in 2018.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.